 When a high-budget prospect calls after seeing the $90,000 estate project on the firm's Instagram, the very first thing they hear sets the tone for the entire relationship.
 A hurried, distracted response from a designer who just got off a maintenance-related call sets a tone of disorder.
 A calm, professionally paced intake system that immediately confirms they have reached a firm equipped to handle serious outdoor design projects sets a tone of authority that carries all the way through the proposal presentation.

-The AI intake call communicates three things subtly but powerfully: This firm is organized enough to have built professional intake infrastructure.
+The AI intake call communicates three things subtly but powerfully: this firm is organized enough to have built professional intake infrastructure.
 This firm's time is valuable enough to protect with a qualification layer.
 This firm is focused exclusively on serious design projects - not everyone who calls gets a site visit.
 All three of these signals elevate the perceived value of the firm before a single site visit has been booked.

 Scarcity and selection signal quality.
 When a premium prospect hears that the firm asks qualifying questions before scheduling a consultation, their perception of the firm's value increases.
 They are not buying landscaping services from a company that takes every call.
 They are engaging a firm that chooses its clients.
 That is exactly the positioning a $75,000 outdoor kitchen installation commands.